ronghongbo/oneAPI-samples/DirectProgramming/C++SYCL_FPGA/ReferenceDesigns/productive_libraries/blas/herk/README.md

 # `HERK`

-This reference design shows how to implement the standard HERK in BLAS as defined in the [oneMKL interface](https://oneapi-src.github.io/oneMKL/domains/blas/blas.html) with the following restrictions:
+This reference design implements the standard HERK in BLAS as defined in the [oneMKL interface](https://oneapi-src.github.io/oneMKL/domains/blas/blas.html):
-* Matrix storage: row-major.
-* Data size: `n` and `k` must be multiples of the vectorized dimensions of the systolic array.

-The design is written in the [T2SP](https://github.com/IntelLabs/t2sp) DSL, which generates oneAPI code:

-* `herk.cpp` - The implementation of HERK using T2SP DSL.

-* `test.cpp` - Some correctness tests adapted from [oneMKL's test suite](https://github.com/oneapi-src/oneMKL/blob/develop/tests/unit_tests/blas/level3/herk_usm.cpp), using oneMKL's HERK as a reference.

-* `demo.cpp` - A demo showing how to compile HERK to FPGA hardware.

-## Purpose

-This FPGA reference design demonstrates a matrix-matrix product:

 ```
 C := alpha*op(A)*op(A)<sup>H</sup> + beta*C
 ```

 where `op(X) = X` or `X<sup>H</sup>`, and matrix `C` is Hermitian.

-The kernel is implemented by configuring the [reconfigurable matrix multiplication](../recnfigurable_matmul/README.md), where the design details and performance metrics are described.
+The kernel is implemented by configuring the systolic array of [matrix multiply](../recnfigurable_matmul/README.md), where the design details and performance metrics are described.
+This kernel has the following restrictions in implementation:
+* Matrix storage: row-major.
+* Data size: `n` and `k` must be multiples of the vectorized dimensions of the systolic array.

+## `Files`

+api.hpp  bin  build  CMakeLists.txt  demo.cpp  README.md  test.cpp

+* `api.hpp` - The API to invoke the kernel in any C++ application.

+* `test.cpp` - Unit tests of correctness adapted from [oneMKL's test suite](https://github.com/oneapi-src/oneMKL/blob/develop/tests/unit_tests/blas/level3/herk_usm.cpp), with slight changes to respect the above restrictions.

+* `demo.cpp` - A demo showing how to compile HERK to FPGA hardware.

 ## Build and run on Linux